Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

-The Completely Automated Public Turing test to tell Computers and Humans Apart, better known as CAPTCHA, is a tool designed to determine whether a user is human or a bot.
+CAPTCHA stands for “Completely Automated Public Turing test to tell Computers and Humans Apart.”
+It’s a tool designed to determine whether a user is a human or a bot.

 reCAPTCHA v2: reCAPTCHA v2 requests users to tick the “I am not a robot.” checkbox or complete image CAPTCHA challenges.
 The system analyzes the user’s actions to verify whether the user is a human or a bot.